DebraLee Hovey

-Debra Lee Hovey is a member of the Connecticut House of Representatives.
+DebraLee Hovey (born July 15, 1954) is an American politician who served in the Connecticut House of Representatives from 2003 to 2015, representing the 112th district as a Republican.

 Biography

 Hovey was born on July 15, 1954, in Houlton, Maine.
-She graduated from the University of Maine, the University of Hawaii at Manoa and the University of Texas at Austin (Educational Psychology/Curriculum for Young Gifted Children).
+She graduated from the University of Maine, the University of Hawaiʻi at Mānoa and the University of Texas at Austin (Educational Psychology/Curriculum for Young Gifted Children).

 Career

-Hovey was first elected to the Connecticut House of Representatives in 2002.
-She is a Republican.
+Hovey was first elected to the Connecticut House of Representatives in 2002 and served six terms representing the 112th district as a Republican.
+Hovey did not seek reelection in 2014 and retired in 2015.
+She was succeeded by J.P.
+Sredzinski, whom she expressed support for in a 2014 opinion piece.